Improve the overall health and wellness of your organization with a single, modern platform.

 Empower all of your members to proactively adopt healthy habits.

-Employee Assistance Programs (EAPs) are a great way for HR and business leaders to address a variety of wellness needs through a single employee benefit.
+Employee assistance programs (EAPs) are a great way for HR and business leaders to address a variety of wellness needs through a single employee benefit.

 Often part of a larger corporate wellness plan, an EAP is a benefit program funded and implemented by employers or plan sponsors to help their employees or members navigate personal and work-related difficulties.

-provide free access to counselling or support in one or more distinct areas:
+Different EAPs offer different services, but most are designed to provide free access to counselling or support in one or more distinct areas:

-(some 70-80% of EAP usage is mental health related2)
+70-80% of EAP usage is mental health related2.

-(may include child or elder care support)
+May include child or elder care support

-(39% of employees cite personal finances as their largest source of daily stress3)
+39% of employees cite personal finances as their largest source of daily stress3.

-EAP providers typically deliver these services through an external network of professionals or
+EAP providers typically deliver these services through an external network of professionals or agencies.

 The range of issues addressed by a well-rounded EAP can be broad, encompassing everything from job stress, to addiction, harassment, and family violence.

-Existing EAP models are largely differentiated by their market positioning (quality, affordability, expertise, use of technology) and key program offerings.
+EAPs are largely differentiated by their market positioning (quality, affordability, expertise, use of technology) and key program offerings.

 For offline appointments, members usually receive a call-back from the provider within 24-48 hours to schedule their first appointment.

-If you’re new to EAPs – or you’re thinking of overhauling your current plan – here are a few of the benefits and challenges that HR, business, and group plan leaders tend to experience when adopting an Employee Assistance Program.
+If you’re new to EAPs – or you’re thinking of overhauling your current plan – here are a few of the benefits and challenges that HR, business, and group plan leaders tend to experience when adopting an employee assistance program.

 Perhaps one of the biggest benefits of the EAP is that it can both aid and inform on the health of your organization.